 - No more than 1 tablet per day

 That's the pitch.
 No fasting window.
 No measured sip of water.
-No waiting around before breakfast.
-If you ruled out oral GLP-1s because the routine sounded like a part-time job, Foundayo is the first label in this category that meaningfully changes that.
-A friend who quit Rybelsus after six weeks (she could not make the dawn fasting work with school drop-off) was the first person I texted on April 1.
+No standing in the kitchen waiting for the clock before you eat.
+If you ruled out oral GLP-1s because the routine sounded like a part-time job, Foundayo is the first label in this category that genuinely changes that.
+A friend who quit Rybelsus after six weeks — she couldn't make the dawn-fasting routine work around school drop-off — was the first person I texted on April 1.

 Dosing is built to climb slowly